VVVVVan/nonexonmap/README.md

 The `runNonExonApp` is a function to run the shiny app and plot the data frame created from `mainNonExonMap`.

-There are two functions that could be used by users:
+There are four functions that could not be used by users:
 `findNonExon` will find the location of non-exon sequences on reference sequences and matches & unmatches in reads.
 `verifyNonExon` will verify if the non-exon sequences are introns.

-The `countNonExon` and `countPositionHelp` functions are not exported since they are helper functions for `mainNonExonMap`.
+The `countNonExon` and `countPositionHelp` functions are helper functions for `mainNonExonMap` to count.

 ## Example outcome.
 ```R